 Popular faceted gemstones for men include black and white diamond, blue diamond, sapphire, emerald and yellow diamond.
 To get the same effect as diamond at a lower cost, other gemstones could be used, such as topaz (blue, yellow and white), melanite (black), sapphire (black, green, yellow, blue or white), spinel (several colors) or tourmaline (all colors).
 Faceted gemstones in men's rings tend to be flush-set, channel-set or pave-set in band rings or signet rings.

 Earrings for Him Back to Top

-Dangly earrings are worn by a few brave men, such as Snoop Dogg (who favours a turquoise bead), Rob Lowe in the 1980s and Aerosmith star Steven Tyler.
+Dangly earrings are worn by a few brave men, such as Snoop Dogg (who favors a turquoise bead), Rob Lowe in the 1980s and Aerosmith star Steven Tyler.

 Bracelets for Blokes Back to Top

 The word, "bracelet" is enough to put some men off, but bracelets for men can be cool.
 For example, Johnny Depp's layered bracelets do not detract from his masculinity in any way.
-Beaded bracelets for men are easy to make and generally use natural, earthy colours (such as tiger's eye, jasper or agate) and soft materials, such as woven leather.
+Beaded bracelets for men are easy to make and generally use natural, earthy colors (such as tiger's eye, jasper or agate) and soft materials, such as woven leather.
 Black onyx beads are also often seen on beaded bracelets for men.
-To introduce some colour whilst keeping a masculine tone, black beads can be accented with one coloured gemstone bead, such as turquoise, or coloured gemstone beads accented by a single metal bead or clasp.
-Alternatively, different metals are mixed together and accented by one or two coloured gemstone beads, such as lapis lazuli and jasper.
+To introduce some color whilst keeping a masculine tone, black beads can be accented with one colored gemstone bead, such as turquoise, or colored gemstone beads accented by a single metal bead or clasp.
+Alternatively, different metals are mixed together and accented by one or two colored gemstone beads, such as lapis lazuli and jasper.